William Nordhaus: Contributions on economics of climate change

 In 2013, Nordhaus chaired a committee of the National Research Council that produced a report discounting the impact of fossil fuel subsidies on greenhouse gas emissions.

+In 2015, Nordhaus published an article promulgating his concept of a "climate club".
+This publication has become widely debated and cited within and outside economics.
+He conceptualizes this as a coalition of the willing among countries that wish to adopt more stringent climate mitigation policies.
+The climate club introduces carbon pricing among the club's member states and levies a fee on all imports of goods from countries that are outside the club and have not introduced similar carbon pricing.
+It has been argued that the carbon border adjustment mechanism (CBAM) of the European Union could become a climate club.
+A 2025 paper in Econometrica found the kind of climate club that Nordhaus advocated for, with border taxes to deter free-riding, "can achieve 33–68% of the globally optimal carbon reduction, depending on the initial coalition (EU, EU + US, or EU + US + China)."

-In a January 2020 interview with Neue Zürcher Zeitung, Nordhaus claimed that achieving the 2°C goal of the Paris agreement was "impossible", stating that "even if we make the fastest possible turn towards zero emissions, CO_{2} will continue to accumulate in the atmosphere, because we cannot simply shut down our economy".
-He asserted that he was not alone in making this assessment, claiming that half of the simulation arrived at the same conclusion.
+In a January 2020 interview with Neue Zürcher Zeitung, Nordhaus claimed that achieving the 2 °C goal of the Paris agreement was "impossible", stating that, "even if we make the fastest possible turn towards zero emissions, CO_{2} will continue to accumulate in the atmosphere, because we cannot simply shut down our economy".
+He asserted that he was not alone in making this assessment, claiming that half of the simulations arrived at the same conclusion.
 He also remarked that the two-degree target was set without reference to the costs of meeting the target.